TeX-Live/texdoc/doc/texdoc.1.md

 ## COPYRIGHT

-Copyright 2018 Manuel Pe'gourie'-Gonnard, Takuto Asakura, Karl Berry, and Norbert Preining.
+Copyright 2008 Manuel Pe'gourie'-Gonnard, Takuto Asakura, and the TeX Live Team
 License: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.
 This is free software: you are free to change and redistribute it.